tnebooks/12th-zoology/content.en/zoology/evolution/_index.md

 physical forces such, as lightning, UV radiations, volcanic activities, etc.,., Oparin (1924) suggested that the organic compounds could have undergone a series of reactions leading to more complex molecules.
 He proposed that the molecules formed colloidal aggregates or ‘coacervates’ in an aqueous environment.
 The coacervates were able to absorb and assimilate organic compounds from the environment.
 Haldane (1929) proposed that the primordial sea served as a vast chemical laboratory powered by solar energy.
 The atmosphere was oxygen free and the combination of CO2, NH3 and UV radiations gave rise to organic compounds.
 The sea became a ‘hot’ dilute soup containing large populations of organic monomers and polymers.
 They envisaged that groups of monomers and polymers acquired lipid membranes and further developed into the first living cell.
 Haldane coined the term prebiotic soup and this became the powerful symbol of the Oparin-Haldane view on the origin of life (1924-1929).

-Oparin and Haldane independently suggested that if the primitive atmosphere was reducing and if there was appropriate supply of energy such as lightning or UV light then a wide range of organic compounds can be synthesized. **6.2 Geological time scale**
+Oparin and Haldane independently suggested that if the primitive atmosphere was reducing and if there was appropriate supply of energy such as lightning or UV light then a wide range of organic compounds can be synthesized.

+## Geological time scale

 The duration of the earth’s history has been divided into **eras** that include the **Paleozoic, Mesozoic,** and **Cenozoic.** Recent eras are further divided into **periods,** which are split into **epochs.
 The geological time** scale with the duration of the eras and periods with the dominant forms of life is shown in **Table 6.1.**